jonsim/cpp-headers/README.md

 ```sh
 make
 ```
-which builds the documentation.
+which builds the documentation and runs the tests.
 This updates the html files in the `docs` folder and also outputs `doxygen-output/cpp-headers-reference.pdf` (which isn't included in the published repository to avoid adding unnecessary bloat).
 This requires doxygen &ge; 1.8 and a suitable TeX distribution installed.